-- A provider who furnishes services to a medicaid or other health care programs eligible recipient must comply with all federal and state laws, regulations, and executive orders relevant to the provision of services as specified in the MAD PPA.
-A provider also must conform to NMAC rules and instructions as specified in the provider rules manual and its appendices, and program directions and billing instructions, as updated.
-A provider is also responsible for following coding manual guidelines and CMS correct coding initiatives, including not improperly unbundling or upcoding services. - A provider must verify that an individual is eligible for a specific health care program administered by the HSD and its authorized agents, and must verify the eligible recipient's enrollment status at the time services are furnished.
+A. A provider who furnishes services to a MAP eligible recipient must comply with all federal and state laws, regulations, rules, and executive orders relevant to the provision of services as specified in the MAD Provider Participation Agreement.
+A provider also must meet and adhere to all NMAC rules and instructions as specified in the provider rules manual and its appendices, DDW service standards, DDW service definitions, and program directions and billing instructions, as updated.
+A provider is also responsible for following coding manual guidelines and the centers for medicare and medicaid services (CMS) correct coding initiatives, including not improperly unbundling or upcoding services.

+B. A provider must verify that an individual is eligible for a specific health care program administered by the HSD and its authorized agents, and must verify the eligible recipient's enrollment status at the time services are furnished.
 A provider must determine if an eligible recipient has other health insurance.
-A provider must maintain records that are sufficient to fully disclose the extent and nature of the services provided to an eligible recipient. - When services are billed to and paid by a MAD fee-for-service coordinated services contractor authorized by HSD, under an administrative services contract, the provider must also enroll as a provider with the coordinated services contractor and follow that contractor's instructions for billing and for authorization of services.
-See 8.302.1 NMAC.
+A provider must maintain records that are sufficient to fully disclose the extent and nature of the services provided to an eligible recipient.

+C. When services are billed to and paid by a MAD fee-for-service coordinated services contractor authorized by HSD, under an administrative services contract, the provider must also enroll as a provider with the coordinated services contractor and follow that contractor's instructions for billing and for authorization of services.; see 8.302.1 NMAC.

-[8.314.5.11 NMAC - Rp, 8.314.5.11 NMAC, 11-1-12; A, 6-15-14]
+[8.314.5.11 NMAC - Rp, 8.314.5.11 NMAC, 11-1-12; A, 6-15-14; A, 2-1-15]

-ELIGIBLE RECIPIENTS: DD waiver services are intended for individuals who have 8.314.5.12 developmental disabilities limited to intellectual disability (ID) or a specific related condition.
-Eligibility criteria is located at Subsection B of 8.290.400.10 NMAC
+8.314.5.12 ELIGIBLE RECIPIENTS: DDW services are intended for MAP eligible recipients who have developmental disabilities limited to intellectual disability (ID) or a specific related condition.
+MAP eligibility criteria [is] are located in 8.290.400.10 NMAC.